 - U.S. District Court Eastern District of Tennessee

 - U.S. District Court Eastern District of Virginia

 - U.S. District Court Western District of Virginia

 - Honorable Edward J. Devitt, U.S. District Court District of Minnesota

-Greg Stenmoe is President and Managing Partner of Briggs and Morgan and serves on the firm's management committee.
-Greg formerly served as the firm's vice president, treasurer and chair of the Business Litigation department, as well as on the executive committee and board of directors.
+Greg Stenmoe formerly served as the firm's president and managing partner, vice president, treasurer and chair of the Business Litigation department, as well as on the executive committee and board of directors.
 He is a member of the Employment, Benefits and Labor section and practices principally in the areas of:

 - Executive terminations